kayaozan/RAG-QA/README.md

 - The index of the document, a vector representation, is generated.
 That index is used as a query engine.
 - Index is saved due to the long time it takes to create.
 In future uses, it is simply read and used.
 - The user is asked to provide a question about the topic.
-- Actually, it is still possible to ask a question about anything.
-It is still an LLM.
 - The query engine will search for similar entries in the document.
 If the question is relevant, it is excepted to find that information.

 ## Final Look